The replication of equivalence studies: Methods

 \section{Methods}

-In this section, the two-trials rule (Section~\ref{sec:2tr}) and the sceptical TOST procedure (Section~\ref{sec:scTOST}) are presented.
+In this section, two approaches are presented: the two-trials rule for equivalence studies (Section~\ref{sec:2tr}) and the sceptical TOST procedure (Section~\ref{sec:scTOST}), summarized in Figure~\ref{fig:2tr_rs}.
 Some properties of both methods are then described (Section~\ref{sec:upperBounds}) and an application is given in Section~\ref{sec:appli}.